-- Meet the remaining Federal Pell Grant eligibility requirements, and
+- Meet the remaining Federal Pell Grant eligibility requirements.

-- The student’s parent or guardian was a member of the US armed forces and died as a result of military service performed in Iraq or Afghanistan after the events of 9/11, and
+- The student’s parent or guardian was a member of the US armed forces and died as a result of military service performed in Iraq or Afghanistan after the events of 9/11.

 - The student was under 24 years old or enrolled in college at least part-time at the time of the parent’s or guardian’s death.